Last Updated: February 01, 2023

 What is PSAT?

 PSAT means Preliminary SAT, which checks the understanding of subjects and evaluates the strengths and weaknesses of the students in the U.S. It is according to the grades achieved in this test that students can measure the prospect of appearing for the official SAT exam and find whether they have the expertise required for higher studies in colleges/ universities.
-It is also known as the PSAT/NMSQT where NMSQT stands for National Merit Scholarship Qualifying Test.
-Primarily, it is a precursor to the SAT and has three sections that include Maths, Critical Reading, and Writing skills.
+It is also known as the PSAT/NMSQT, the National Merit Scholarship Qualifying Test.
+Primarily, it is a precursor to the SAT and has two sections: Math and Reading and Writing.

 Who Can Apply for PSAT?